Diabetes Care at Home in East Lancashire and Ribble Valley

 You may also experience increased hunger, blurred vision and even a numb or tingling sensation in your feet.
 These symptoms can cause discomfort and distract you from your daily routine.

-Speak to your healthcare professionals to confirm the type of diabetes you have before getting in touch to discuss a diabetes care plan.
+Speak to your healthcare professionals to confirm the type of diabetes you have before getting in touch with our team in East Lancashire and Ribble Valley to discuss a diabetes care plan.

 Can you live a normal life with diabetes?